EventsBack to calendar

 Reproductive Rights and Justice Stories: From Roe v.
 Wade to Young v.
 UPS

-Linda Greenhouse, Lecturer at Yale Law School and New York Times journalist who won the Pulitzer Prize for her work reporting on the Supreme Court.
-She is the author of Becoming Justice Blackmun and co-author with Prof Siegel of Before Roe v.
-Wade: Voices That Shaped the Abortion Debate Before the Supreme Court’s Ruling.
+Linda Greenhouse, Lecturer at Yale Law School and Pulitzer Prize winning New York Times journalist for her work reporting on the Supreme Court.
+She is the author of Becoming Justice Blackman and co-author with Prof. Siegel of Before Roe v.
+Wade: Voices that Shaped the Debate before the Supreme Court’s Ruling.

-Kate Shaw, Professor at Cardozo School of Law, Yeshiva University Professor of Law and the Co-Director of the Floersheimer Center for Constitutional Democracy.
-Before joining Cardozo, Professor Shaw worked in the White House Counsel’s Office as a Special Assistant to the President and Associate Counsel to the President.
-She clerked for Justice John Paul Stevens of the U.S. Supreme Court and Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.
+Kate Shaw, Professor at Cardozo School of Law, Yeshiva University Professor of Law and the Co-Director of the Floersheimer Center for Constitutional Democracy, where her research and teaching focuses on constitutional law, legislation, administrative law, the Supreme Court, election law, and gender and sexual orientation and the law.
+During the Obama administration, Prof. Shaw worked at the White House Counsel’s Office as a Special Assistant to the President and Associate Counsel to the President.
+She also clerked for Justice John Paul Stevens of the U.S. Supreme Court and Judge Richard A. Posner of the U.S. Court of Appeals for the Seventh Circuit.

 This discussion of reproductive rights and justice stories comes at a critical and perhaps pivotal moment for this area of law.
 The changing composition of the Supreme Court, increased executive and legislative action, and shifting political interests have all pushed issues of reproductive rights and justice to the forefront of contemporary discourse.

 Goodell Hall is located in the central part of campus, approximately one city block from the UMass Parking Garage (1 Campus Center Way, $1.75/hr).
 More information: bus schedule, campus map with Goodell Hall and nearby parking indicated.